 All you need to set up a business account is your DL, your DBA, your EIN and the minimum amount of money that bank requires to open one.
 I was there for 10 minutes and that’s it!
 Super easy!

 Step 5: Create contracts and business policies and have them reviewed by a lawyer

 Now it’s time to start working on the inner legal setups of your photography business.
-Making sure you have all of our policies and legal paperwork in place, before taking on clients, will help ensure that all parties will be on the same page from the beginning.
+Making sure you have all of our policies and legal paperwork in place, will help ensure that all parties will be on the same page from the beginning.
 It’s important that you also use these same policies for all of your clients.
 Believe it or not, clients talk, and you want all your clients to tell everyone the same thing so there is no confusion on what your business does and how it handles business.

 Here’s a list of some policies that you’ll want to determine:

 1. Scheduling Policy: Is this done online, over the phone, in person, etc.?
 Will you require a deposit?
 How far out, or how soon, can people schedule?
 Will you shoot on certain days?

 2. Payment Policies: Will they be required to pay in cash or check?
 Do you offer online payment options for credit cards?
 How much of a deposit will you require?
 Will you allow payment plans?